 Noah's, 278 University Ave., Palo Alto, 473-0751

 Peninsula natives John Berwald and John Carroll made a serious research tour of Texas before opening Armadillo Willy's in 1983.
 The restaurant features "real Texas BBQ," including Willy's Famous Baby Back Pork Ribs and the award-winning St. Louis cut spareribs.
 Willy's is a hugely popular oasis of hearty flavors in an area top-heavy with Italian eateries and bottom-heavy with burrito joints.
-The Los Altos location (there are also AWs in Cupertino, Santa Clara, Sunnyvale and two in San Jose) sports shiny aluminum-siding walls, a big stone hearth and southwestern scenes on the walls.
+The Los Altos location (there are also Armadillo Willy's in Cupertino, Santa Clara and Sunnyvale and two in San Jose) sports shiny aluminum-siding walls, a big stone hearth and Southwestern scenes on the walls.
 Even if you've never been there, you still may be familiar with their food from one of the many events they regularly cater.
-And who is Willy?
-An actual armadillo, of course--the winner, in fact, of an armadillo race that Berwald and Carroll read about in a local newspaper while they were on that research trip to Texas way back when.
 Armadillo Willy's won by a huge margin this year, with 104 votes.
 In second place was MacArthur Park with 46 votes, and in third was East Palo Alto's Goldie's Barbecue, with 20 votes.

 Armadillo Willy's, 1031 N. San Antonio Road, Los Altos, 941-2922